-OPEN TO: 11, 12Full Year CoursePREREQUISITE:C grade in Spanish 5-6Requires passing 1st semester to remain in 2nd semester
+OPEN TO: 11, 12 PREREQUISITE: Recommended at least a C grade in Spanish 6 Requires passing 1st semester to remain in 2nd semester

 This course will be offered providing there are enough students to form a class, and is a continuation of Spanish 5 and 6.
 The studies will include preparation for the Advanced Placement Exam that students may elect to take in the spring for potential college credit.
 Students will read and discuss Spanish literature, grammar, improve listening and speaking skills, and get a more in-depth look into Hispanic cultures.